Debug with Blockly and blockly-samples

 This step tells npm to look for the symlink you created earlier instead of fetching the package from npm.

-3. npm run start to test your plugin.
+3. npm run start from the plugin's directory to test your plugin.

 When you make changes in core, you'll have to rebuild and repackage it.